Table of Contents

 Mode of Action of Local Anesthetics

-Local anesthetics act primarily by inhibiting the voltage gated sodium channels (they also inhibit potassium channels) on the neuronal membrane.
+Local anesthetics act primarily by inhibiting the voltage-gated sodium channels (they also inhibit potassium channels) on the neuronal membrane and thus block peripheral nerve conduction.
 They bind more to the open or inactive sodium channels than those in their resting phase.

 - The binding is reversible.